Natural capital accounting: System of environmental-economic accounting

 The London Group on Environmental Accounting and the UN Committee of Experts on Environmental-Economic Accounting are two groups, created in 1994 and 2005 respectively, to assist in the development of the SEEA and its implementation.
 As well, the Working Group on Environmental Auditing, a subgroup of the International Organization of Supreme Audit Institutions, is working to improve auditing standards related to environmental issues.

 In March 2021, the United Nations Statistical Commission adopted the SEEA Ecosystem Accounting (SEEA EA) standard at its 52nd session.
 The SEEA EA is a statistical framework that provides a coherent accounting approach to the measurement of ecosystems.
 Ecosystem accounts enable the presentation of data and indicators of ecosystem extent, ecosystem condition, and ecosystem services in both physical and monetary terms in a spatially explicit way.
 Following its adoption, the Statistics Division of the United Nations Department of Economic and Social Affairs (UN DESA) in collaboration with the United Nations Environment Programme (UNEP) and the Basque Centre for Climate Change (BC3) released the ARIES for SEEA Explorer in April 2021, an artificial intelligence-powered tool based on the Artificial Intelligence for Environment and Sustainability (ARIES) platform for rapid, standardized and customizable natural capital accounting.
 The ARIES for SEEA Explorer was made available on the UN Global Platform in order to accelerate SEEA's implementation worldwide.

+In May 2025, Fordham University’s Gabelli School of Business adopted an ecological performance reporting framework developed by the private firm Intrinsic Exchange Group (IEG) to assess the value of natural assets.
+Based on the System of Integrated Environmental and Economic Accounting framework, this model was developed for use by natural asset companies in consultation with former FASB Chairman Robert Herz, leading accounting firms, and Fordham, in collaboration with IEG.
+The initiative includes the creation of an independent standards-setting body tasked with developing, maintaining, and overseeing global accounting and reporting standards for natural capital.

-Wealth Accounting and Ecosystem Partnership Services
+Wealth Accounting and Valuation of Ecosystem Services Partnership

-The ability of developing countries to build their natural capital account capacities is being improved significantly through the Wealth Accounting and Ecosystem Partnership Services (WAVES), by encouraging the development of relevant measurement frameworks.
+The ability of developing countries to build their natural capital account capacities is being improved significantly through the Wealth Accounting and Valuation of Ecosystem Services Services (WAVES) partnership, by encouraging the development of relevant measurement frameworks.
 WAVES is global partnership that was inaugurated in October 2010 by World Bank President Robert Zoellick at the Convention on Biological Diversity COP-10 meeting in Japan.
-It aims to promote sustainable development by encouraging the inclusion of natural capital measurements in national accounts.
+It aims to promote sustainable development by encouraging the inclusion of the values and contributions of natural capital in national accounts.
 Several projects have been initiated in developing countries such as Botswana, Colombia and Madagascar with a view to improving their capacity to implement the SEEA, in collaboration with UNEP, the UNDP, the United Nations Statistical Commission, and the financial support of NGOs and the governments of Australia, Canada, France, Japan, Norway and the United States.
+The World Bank is now implementing a successor program - Global Program for Sustainability - improving measurement and valuation of natural capital and ecosystem services and supporting integration of natural capital into policy dialogues, economic planning and decision-making.